-AdBlue is a safe, odourless and stable liquid meant for heavy-duty vehicles.
-The quality of AdBlue is guaranteed, it corresponds to the standard DIN 70070.
-AdBlue contains 32,5% carbamide derived from natural gas, which is dissolved in distilled water.
-Due to the heat and water of the truck exhaust system, carbamide breaks down into ammonia and carbon dioxide.
-Nitrogen oxide produced from combustion of fuel is decomposed by the ammonia produced in the presence of oxygen and the reaction produces nitrogen and water.
-Since it is an aqueous solution, AdBlue freezes at -11.5°C, but the engine can still be started.
-AdBlue tank has a heating system installed by the car manufacturer that quickly heats up the fluid after the start-up.
+AdBlue is an afterburning catalyst for various vehicles.
+It is a safe, odour-free and stabile colourless liquid.
+AdBlue’s quality is guaranteed by the standard ISO 22241-1/ -2/ -3/ -4.
+AdBlue contains 32.5% of urea from natural gas dissolved in distilled water.
+Due to the heat and water of the exhaust system, the urea decomposes into ammonia and carbon dioxide.
+Nitrite oxide from the combustion of the fuel is decomposed by the ammonia formed in the presence of oxygen, and nitrogen and water are released as a result of the reaction.
+As it is water soluble, AdBlue freezes on a temperature of -11°C, but it is still possible to start the engine.
+The AdBlue tank has a heating system installed by the manufacturer that heats up the liquid after starting the car.

 AdBlue refuelling manual at Alexela automatic filling station:

 - Insert the card into the tank, enter your PIN code and choose AdBlue